 - Use a thesaurus to search for synonyms for words that you think should be changed or improved.
 Sometimes this simple step can make a huge difference to the way your writing is perceived.

-- Be sure to use common certification and/or industry acronyms so that a computer system will more easily be able to find what the company is looking for.
+- Be sure to use common certification and/or industry acronyms so that a computer system will more easily be able to find that which the company is looking.

 - Research job postings made public by the company of interest to identify key words and phrases that the listings themselves are using.
 Include this same terminology in your own writing.